California AG opens civil rights probe into sheriff's office – KION546

 Associated Press

-Attorney General Rob Bonta announced the investigation in Los Angeles following what he called “deeply concerning” allegations of misconduct within the sheriff’s office and confinement conditions at the sheriff’s jails.
-He did not give examples.
+Attorney General Rob Bonta announced the investigation Thursday in Los Angeles following “deeply concerning” allegations of misconduct within the sheriff’s office, as well as confinement conditions at the sheriff’s jails.

-While Bonta said no specific incidents were a tipping point to prompt the civil rights investigation, there have been patterns in data — including disparate impacts on communities of color — that, in his words, have been “disturbing for some time.”

-Exact figures on in-custody deaths, use of force incidents and misconduct allegations were not immediately available from his office Tuesday.
+While Bonta said no specific incidents were a tipping point to prompt the civil rights investigation, there have been patterns in data — including disparate impacts on communities of color — that have been “disturbing for some time.”
+Exact figures were not immediately available Tuesday.

 “It is time for us to shine a light on the Riverside County Sheriff’s Office and its practices,” he said during a news conference.